 Swarthmore College provides support services and reasonable accommodations to students with medical and/or psychiatric disabilities who qualify under the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973.

 Special housing accommodations require advanced planning and documentation.
-Students wishing to apply for housing accommodations must complete the appropriate forms electronically no later than April 1st, 2014, in order for consideration prior to the Spring Housing Lotteries.
-Members of the Class of 2018 are not held to this same deadline.
+Students wishing to apply for housing accommodations should be in contact with the Office of Student Enagement no later than April 1st, 2015, in order for consideration prior to the Spring Housing Lotteries.
+Members of the Class of 2019 are not held to this same deadline, and information will be provided in your Orientation Packet about requesting housing accommodations.

-Students must apply for accommodations each year; depending on your request, you may or may not need to provide updated documentation each year.
+Students must apply for accommodations each year; depending on your request, you do not necessarily require documentation each year.
 Accommodations are not guaranteed to carry over from one year to the next, but we will do our best to review existing documentation before asking for additional information.
 You are required to be on the Swarthmore network in order to complete the request form; you must log in using your Swarthmore email address.

-After receiving your request, the Office of Residential Life will consult with Leslie Hempling, Coordinator of Student Disability Services.
+After receiving your request, the Office of Student Engagement will consult with Leslie Hempling, Coordinator of Student Disability Services.

 If your request is approved without additional documentation, you will be contacted prior to the blocking deadline.